Leave this site

 This site is a beta, which means it's a work in progress and we'll be adding more to it over the next few weeks.
 Your feedback helps us make things better, so please let us know what you think.

 The role of an Independent Advisory Group (IAG) is to help the police to build insight into the needs, wants and concerns of the groups who are under-represented in normal decision making processes.
 This insight is used to shape service delivery for the benefit of all our communities and engender trust and confidence.
-In performing this function the IAG acts as a ‘critical friend’ to the Police, challenging conventional thinking and providing an independent perspective on issues, working as a genuine partner with the Police to inform and promote improvements.
+In performing this function, the IAG acts as a ‘critical friend’ to the police, challenging conventional thinking and providing an independent perspective on issues, working as a genuine partner with the police to inform and promote improvements.

-The role of IAG members is not to provide ‘specialist advice’ on policing issues.
-Rather, their function is to provide advice on how policing activities may be, or are perceived by communities and to contribute to thinking around the development of policies and practices, thereby assisting the Force in its process of continuous improvement and development as an effective and efficient organisation working on behalf of
+IAG members are partners to Lincolnshire Police and volunteer to advise individually and collectively on the effect policing activities may have or be perceived to have on individuals and communities.
+They contribute to police thinking around the development of policing policies and practices.
+This is intended to assist the Force in its process of continuous improvement and development as an effective and efficient organisation working on behalf of the community it serves.
+They do not provide ‘specialist advice’ on policing issues.

 However, members of the IAG network do offer independence of thought to their contribution to policing across the county.
-Moreover, they are not there simply to agree with the Police but are encouraged to constructively challenge in the interests of benefiting service delivery from a community perspective.
+Moreover, they are not there simply to agree with the police but are encouraged to constructively challenge in the interests of benefiting service delivery from a community perspective.

 In this context, independent advice is defined as opinion, guidance or constructive feedback given by someone who is not part of the Force, reflecting a perspective from the point of view of a member of a community in its widest sense.
 Such a perspective may have its origin in a residential, business, or service provider context.